ToBeDefined/TPreventUnrecognizedSEL/README.md

 github "tobedefined/TPreventUnrecognizedSEL"
 ```

-Run `carthage update` to build the framework and drag the built ~~`TPUSELFastForwarding.framework` or~~ `TPUSELNormalForwarding.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `TPUSELNormalForwarding.framework` or `TPUSELFastForwarding.framework` into your Xcode project.

-**⚠️Note: You can only use `TPUSELNormalForwarding.framework`.**
+**⚠️Note: You can only use one of the two frameworks, `TPUSELNormalForwarding.framework` or `TPUSELFastForwarding.framework`.**

 ### How to use

 #### Simple Use

-Import into the project without any action to take effect
+After the project is imported, simply set which Classes to forward.

 #### Get Run error message